 Now, there is a nationwide network of cat rescue people.
 We help in situations such as yours, trapping, neutering, returning, if that is called for, and generally looking after the welfare of feral kitties.
 Call your local shelter to get the names of these rescue organizations, contact the organization, and they will be glad to help you!
 If you call animal control, they will trap and kill the kitties.
 So get in touch with the rescues.
 You'll meet some good people.

 Try using Moth Balls.
 My cousin had a squirrel get inside her car and nibble on some of the wires.
 When she had it repaired, she mechanic advised she put some moth balls under the hood.
-He said if she didn't use, the same squirrel would come back and munch again.
-She did, and yes her car smell strong for awhile, but the squirrel never did come back.

 Oh, you poor thing!
 What about someone to check their access and close, screen it off?
 Would deer repellent work on cats?
 Worth asking!